davepacheco/node-moray/docs/man/man1/listbuckets.md

 ## NAME

-listbucket - print detailed information about all bucket
+listbucket - print detailed information about all buckets

 ## SYNOPSIS